-A teenage body demands large amounts of calories.
-An average teenage boy requires 2800 calories per day; while an average teenage girl, 2200 calories.
+An average teenage boy, who is not active requires 2000 while a very active child needs up to 2800 calories per day.
+An average teenage girl who is not active needs 1600 while an active teenager requires 2200 calories (3).
 However, if your teen is hyperactive and involved in many physical activities then the calorie intake should definitely be more.
 Calories can be acquired from eating whole grains, vegetables, fruits, low fat dairy products and lean meat.

 Improper intake of iron can lead to anaemia and fatigue.
 Basically iron is responsible for oxygen supply to muscles, proper brain functioning and developing immune system for fighting diseases.
 A teenage boy requires 12 mg of iron, but a teenage girl requires at least 15 mg iron to make up for menstrual losses.
 Foods like green leafy vegetables, whole grain, meat, nuts, etc, are enriched with iron.